MichalLytek/type-graphql/Readme.md

 }
 ```

-Then after running `npx prisma2 generate`, this will emit the generated TypeGraphQL classes to `@generated/typegraphql-prisma` in `node_modules` folder.
+Then after running `npx prisma generate`, this will emit the generated TypeGraphQL classes to `@generated/typegraphql-prisma` in `node_modules` folder.
 You can also configure the default output folder, e.g.:

 ```prisma
 generator typegraphql {